-The existing logistics and warehousing network of the Group encompasses 43 major cities and markets within the PRC and covers a vast area, which in turn has exposed the Group to increasing demands on the overall management, technology upgrade, management systems, fund allocation and cost control of the Group.
+The existing logistics and warehousing network of the Group encompasses 70 cities within the PRC and covers a vast area, which in turn has exposed the Group to increasing demands on the overall management, technology upgrade, management systems, fund allocation and cost control of the Group.
 As the Group continues to expand its business and operations within the PRC, any oversight in management, control and even the failure of project development processes to meet the business expansion may adversely affect the coordinated development of various business lines and subject the Issuer to certain operational risks.